Meet Our Director

 Erica began ringing in high school with her church handbell choir.
 After a long hiatus she was recently reminded of the joy of ringing and sought out Encore! to resume playing.
 Erica is a psychologist at a correctional facility and lives with her family in Oshkosh.

-Sarah has played various musical instruments for 15+ years, but only recently started playing handbells.
+Sarah has played various musical instruments since 1998, but only recently started playing handbells.
 She joined Encore! after hearing about it from a coworker.
 Ringing with this group has been a fun challenge, especially since Sarah has had to relearn bass clef!
 Outside of handbells, she can be found fencing, helping with prairie restoration efforts, and being sat on by her cat Pumpkin.